-The Intimate Partner Screening Tool was created by the GLBT Domestic Violence Coalition of Boston, MA.
+The Intimate Partner Screening Tool was created by the LGBTQIA Domestic and Sexual Violence Coalition of Massachusetts.
 This training was developed to assist providers in determining who is the abusive partner and who is the survivor in LGBQ/T relationships where abuse is happening.
 Along with Screening training, we offer practice sessions throughout the year to support programs as they implement screening into their services.
 Topics to be covered:

 - Understanding the importance of screening

 - Identifying questions used to gather information for screening